bitcoin-core/HWI/README.md

 ./hwi.py -t <type> -d <path> <command> <command args>
 ```

+All output will be in JSON form and sent to `stdout`.
+Additional information or prompts will be sent to `stderr` and will not necessarily be in JSON.
+This additional information is for debugging purposes.

 ## Device Support

 The below table lists what devices and features are supported for each device.